srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

 # DATA ENGINEERING CAPSTONE PROJECT

 ## Project
-Developing a data pipeline that creates an analytical database  for querying information about the reviews and ratings hosted on redshift database.
-The main goal of this project is to build an end to end data pipeline which is capable of big volumes of data.
+Developing a data pipeline that creates an analytical database for querying information about the reviews and ratings hosted on the redshift database.
+The main goal of this project is to build an end-to-end data pipeline that is capable of big volumes of data.

 ## Scope of the Project
-Airbnb wants to analyze the historical data of all the listings on its platform since its initial stages and improve the their recommendations to their customers.
-To do this, they need to gather average rating, number of ratings and prices of the airbnb listings over the years.
-As a data engineer of the company, I took up the task of building an ETL pipeline that extracts the releveant data like listings, properties, hosts details and load it to data warehouse that makes querying for the decision makers and analysts easier.
+Airbnb wants to analyze the historical data of all the listings on its platform since its initial stages and improve its recommendations to its customers.
+To do this, they need to gather the average rating, number of ratings, and prices of the Airbnb listings over the years.
+As a data engineer of the company, I took up the task of building an ETL pipeline that extracts the relevant data like listings, properties, hosts details, and load it to a data warehouse that makes querying for the decision-makers and analysts easier.

-#### End Use Cases
+#### End-Use Cases
-* Query based analytical tables that can be used by decision makers
+* Query-based analytical tables that can be used by decision-makers
 * Analytical Table that can be used by analysts to explore more and develop recommendations for users.

 ## Data Description and Sources

 The data has been scoped from an awesome site [inside-airbnb](http://insideairbnb.com/get-the-data.html) which contains the Airbnb actual data.
-This dataset contains the information about various aspects of Reviews, Calendar, Listings of many cities.
-As I was interested in Austin,TX and Los Angeles (LA),CA, I took the respective data and tried to extract a meaningful information.
+This dataset contains information about various aspects of Reviews, Calendars, Listings of many cities.
+As I was interested in Austin, TX and Los Angeles (LA), CA, I took the respective data and tried to extract meaningful information.
 The data comes in three files namely ```REVIEWS, LISTINGS, CALENDAR```.
-* ```Reviews``` File contains all the reviews of the listing on Airbnb website
+* ```Reviews``` File contains all the reviews of the listing on the Airbnb website
   * This file contains more than ***1,000,000 rows/records***.
 * ```Listing``` File contains all the house listings on Airbnb
   * The number of listing in Austin and LA come around ***40000 rows/records***.